Venus Is In Aries: It's Time To Shoot Your Shot

 Is it hot in here, or is it just Venus in Aries?
-On May 2, the Planet of Love will enter the bold and spontaneous sign of the ram where it'll stay until May 28.
+On 2nd May, the Planet of Love will enter the bold and spontaneous sign of the ram where it'll stay until the 28th.
 For the next month, our love lives will go from zero to 100 — we'll fired up and flirty — and even though Venus is in its fall in Aries, the vibes are still immaculate.

 Since Aries is the very first sign of the zodiac, Leslie Hale, psychic astrologer at Keen.com, says that this transit offers us a fresh start in relationships, money, and determining where our true values really lie.
 "We will yearn for new experiences and desire to be more spontaneous in terms of our social lives and those we may be interested in," she says.
 "Often, this transit brings out a longing for new and exciting adventures and experiences."